johannschopplich/nuxt-api-party/docs/guides/hooks.md

 ## Nuxt Runtime Hooks

-Register Nuxt runtime hooks either in your `nuxt.config.ts` file, in a client plugin or at runtime.
-These hooks are useful for extending [API endpoints](/essentials/module-configuration#apiparty-endpoints) with additional configuration or for intercepting API calls for tasks like logging, metrics, or dynamically adding headers.
+Register Nuxt runtime hooks in your `nuxt.config.ts` file, in a client plugin, or at runtime.
+Use these hooks for extending [API endpoints](/essentials/module-configuration#apiparty-endpoints) with additional configuration or for intercepting API calls for logging, metrics, or dynamically adding headers.

 The only hook called at module initialization is `api-party:extend`, useful for modifying endpoint configuration before the module is fully initialized.
-For example, you can log the resolved server endpoints:
+For example, log the resolved server endpoints:

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({